Toepen: Example

-You can “toep,” this means that more points are played.
+You can toep, this means that more points are played.
 This example shows that Tame has often gone and often lost.
 Thijs has often won and has a low number of points.
 He has a great chance of winning.
-When he wins three times, he's a “Toepkoning”.
-Thomas plays average and Stan is probably a “lijntoeper”.
+When he wins three times, he's a Toepkoning ("Tapping King").
+Thomas plays average and Stan is probably a lijntoeper.
 This means that it only lasts when it is certain that it is winning.
 In this example, Tame insists on poverty.
 This means that when he gets another point, he's out of the game.
 Now the other players have to choose if they want to play.
 In the event that they last, two points are played.